FAQ

 Can bracket data be corrected?

 Yes.
-Public bracket information may be verified, delayed, corrected, or updated if KCS identifies scoring, eligibility, technical, administrative, or rule-application errors.
+Public bracket information may be verified, delayed, corrected, or updated if KCS confirms a scoring, eligibility, or result correction.

 Safety, Media & Standards